deco3500-2017/Barnabees-UQLyfe/README.md

 * Create a shared information space to provide a centralised system for UQ events
 * Increase awareness within the community by representing the students surroundings
 * Introduce a new form of context for UQ students by creating the experience point system
-* Establish a social mobile enviroment to facilitate direct interactions
+* Establish a social mobile environment to facilitate direct interactions

 ---